These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Brain metastases Also known as secondary breast cancer in the brain.
 Cancer cells that have spread from the breast to the brain.

-BRCA1 (Breast Cancer1) An altered or faulty gene passed on from either parent.
-People who inherit an altered BRCA1 gene have a much higher risk of developing breast cancer and some other cancers compared with the general population.
+BRCA1 and BRCA2 People who inherit an altered BRCA1 or BRCA2 gene from either parent have a much higher risk of developing breast cancer and some other cancers compared with the general population.

 Breast calcification Areas of calcium deposit in one or both of the breasts.